-His fate would then bring him thousands of kilometers away from Pasay: Pampanga, north of Manila.
+His fate would then bring him miles away from Pasay: Pampanga, north of Manila.

 There he would conduct Bible studies with a young Bro.
 Daniel Razon — town after town through flooded rice fields and no-vehicle areas, countless nights of little or no sleep or food — which by the mercy of God, later resulted to the first locales in the region being established.

 Seeing the grace given unto him, Bro.
 Perez handed Bro.
 Eli in 1972 the only Church Minister title he would ever give to anyone before the former passed away in 1975.